-We are a community that invites you to awaken to love.
+The mission of Mill Creek is to be a community that invites you to awaken to Love.

 The Unitarian Universalist Society of Mill Creek traces its roots to the First Unitarian Society of Wilmington.
 As membership swelled after World War II, fellowships were spun off in Newark, Delaware, and West Chester, Pennsylvania.
 In 1988 a proposal of a third congregation to serve the Hockessin/Pike Creek area marked the birth of the Unitarian Universalist Society of Mill Creek.

 When UUSMC was chartered in February 1989, Sunday services were led by guest ministers and lay members.
 The Sunday Services Committee developed then still functions actively to coordinate the various aspects of services and to plan special lay-led and holiday services.